spitz-dan-l/somnotica/issue-1/the-home-you-thought-was-gone.md

 ---
 layout: issue-1
 author: faun
-title: The Home You Thought Was Gone
+title: The Home You Thought was Gone
 ---

 You walk away from the city.
 You climb hills.
 You wade through streams.
 You struggle through an overgrown forest path.
 You arrive in a clearing.
 The Hall is weathered and stained but still in one piece.
 Sam is proud to see you here.